Get Schooled

 • Citizenship status: Passport, Permanent Resident Card (green card), and/or proof of DACA status.

-Prepare for your enrollment/placement exam
+Prepare for your placement test

 Apply for financial aid